ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * More details on consistency of message payload.

 * New section on multiple, concurrent Administrators.

+* Possible reason to deviate from default parameter values.

 * Various clarifications and editorial improvements.